Emmaculate2020/TEAM-TRAVELLERS-DATA-ANALYSIS-AND-HYPOTHESIS-TESTING-ON-HOTEL-DATASET/README.md

 ### Objectives

-- Identify the most popular time of year when hotel rooms are booked
+- To identify the most popular time of year when hotel rooms are booked
-- Predict if a guest is likely to cancel their reservation
+- To predict if a guest is likely to cancel their reservation
-- Identify the top countries that guests came from
+- To identify the top countries that guests came from
-- Identify the meal package guests were on during the different months
+- To identify the meal package guests were on during the different months
-- Investigate the claim that on average, the customers who stay in resort hotels are transients.
+- To investigate the claim that on average, the customers who stay in resort hotels are transients.
 The hypothesis is as follows:

                Ho: On average, the customers who stay in resort hotels are transients